rhnvrm/stock-market-circulars/README.md

 # Stock Market Circulars Processing Pipeline

 A modern Python-based system for automatically collecting, processing, and displaying regulatory circulars from NSE, BSE, and SEBI.
-Uses Claude AI to generate Hugo-compatible markdown with proper frontmatter and structured content.
+Uses Claude AI to generate Hugo-compatible markdown with content-based state management for reliable processing and deployment.

 ## Quick Start